lukeburns/nospoon/ARCHITECTURE.md

 sudo nospoon client <server-public-key> --seed <client-seed>
 ```

-1. `cli.js` parses arguments, calls `startClient()` in `client.js`
+1. `cli.js` parses arguments, optional `--auto-ip`, calls `startClient()`
-2. Creates a TUN device (e.g. 10.0.0.2/24)
+2. Creates a TUN (e.g. `10.0.0.1/24` with hub at `--peer-ip`)
-3. Calls `dht.connect(serverPublicKey)` — the DHT finds the server,
+3. Calls `dht.connect(serverPublicKey)` — NAT traversal, Noise stream
-   punches through NATs, establishes an encrypted Noise stream
-4. The server's `firewall` callback fires:
+4. The server's `firewall` runs (auth vs open)
-   - Authenticated mode: checks if the client's public key is in `peers.json`
-   - Open mode: allows everyone
-5. On success, the `connection` event fires on the server
+5. On `open`, client registers the hub key at the local alias IP, may apply
+   hub directory updates for other spokes

 ### 3. Packets flow

-**Client -> Server:**
+**Client -> Server (IPv4 key-address):**
-1. App on client sends packet to 10.0.0.1
+1. App on client sends packet to the hub alias (e.g. 10.0.0.2 in open mode with `--peer-ip`)
 2. OS routes it to tun0 (because 10.0.0.0/24 is routed there)
-3. `tun.on('data')` fires in client.js with the raw IP packet
+3. `tun.on('data')` fires in `client.js` with the raw IPv4 packet
-4. Client calls `encode(packet)` — prepends 4-byte length header
+4. Client calls `wrapTunnelPayload(ka, packet)` — replaces IPv4 header src/dst with
+   wire key material (`key-address.js`), then `encode()` prepends the 4-byte length
-5. Client writes the frame to the DHT connection (encrypted stream)
+5. Client writes the frame to the DHT connection (Noise-encrypted stream)
-6. Server receives data, `decode()` reassembles the frame
+6. Server receives data; `createDecoder` reassembles the frame; directory frames
-7. Server reads the source IP from the packet header
+   (if any) are skipped before tunnel decode
+7. Server calls `unwrapTunnelPayload` → `ka.decode` to recover a normal IPv4 packet
-8. Server validates the source IP (must match assigned IP in auth mode)
+8. Server validates source IP matches this client's assigned alias (open or auth mode)
-9. Server reads the destination IP:
+9. Server reads the destination IP; `router.getConnectionForDestination` uses the
+   key-address table to map dest IP → peer key → live connection:
-   - If dest is another client: forward directly (client-to-client)
+   - If dest is another client: forward on that connection (re-wrap with `wrapTunnelPayload`)
-   - Otherwise: write to server's TUN (server or external destination)
+   - Else: write to the server's TUN (hub or external path)
 10. OS on server delivers the packet to the destination app

-**Server -> Client:**
+**Server -> Client:** Same pipeline in reverse: TUN read → map dest IP to client
-1. Reply packet arrives on server's TUN
-2. Server reads destination IP from packet header
-3. Looks up the connection in the router (`router.getByIp()`)
+connection → length frame → client unwraps → TUN write.

+**Stale peers:** After a peer disconnects, their key is unregistered.
+Any in-flight
+IPv4 frame that still references that key cannot be decoded; `unwrapTunnelPayload`
-4. Encodes and sends the frame over the DHT stream
+returns `null` and the frame is dropped (no process crash).

-5. Client decodes it and writes the raw packet to its TUN
-6. OS delivers it to the app that sent the original request
+**IPv6:** Not key-address wrapped; passes through the tunnel as raw IPv6 packets.

 ## Core Modules in Detail